Best Tasting Protein Bars and Snacks: Ranking and Reviewing Popular Top Brands

 In the protein brand lineup, these are on the sweeter side, and the big takeaway, at least to me, is that they nailed the sugar candy bar taste wonderfully, too much at times, which occasionally overwhelmed their flavors.
 Unfortunately, the big downside is that they aren’t the most fun to eat; instead, they opt for more boring and bland compositions and textures.

 These are the knockoffs of Barebells.
-They’re similar in looks and composition; unfortunately, the artificialness in their bars sticks out more prominently.
+They’re similar in appearance and composition; unfortunately, the artificiality in their bars stands out more prominently.
 That aside, they’re still good protein bars, and in fact, FITCRUNCH has a ton of other products in their lineup too, such as Wafers, Loaded Cookie, and Delights.
-And the caveat with those, at least to me, is that in general, none of them are as good as they’re advertised.
+And the caveat with those, at least to me, is that in general, none of them are as good as they’re advertised–you’ve been warned!

 Why get a FITCRUNCH-anything when you can have a Barebells bar?

 I want to love N!CK’s.
-Not only do they have my favorite ice cream, but their bars really aren’t at all bad.
+Not only do they have my favorite ice cream, but their bars are really not bad at all.
 They all tend to have authetic tastes and even a decent eating experience.
 Unfortunately, it’s plagued by its lack of sweetness.
 You can have a genuine tasting protein bar with no artificial gunky taste, but if it’s not sweet enough, what’s the point?

 Further, at the time of this writing, their lineup is very limited in the protein bar space.
-A few flavors–they’re good enough, but I’d like to see them expand their lineups and improve on what they have already (hint: more sugar!).
+A few flavors are good enough, but I’d like to see them expand their lineup and improve on what they already have (hint: more sugar!).

 So many flavors, yet here they are.
 Bad bars?
 Not by any means.